myth-MC/mirlo/api/README.md

 You can access all the main API functions by using `Mirlo.get()`.

 ## Listening to events
 **mirlo-api** provides an easy way to integrate events across different platforms by using its built-in event system.
-Let's start by creating a `MirloEventListener`:
+Let's start by implementing `MirloEventListener` into our `DemoListener`:

 ```java
 import me.u8092.mirlo.api.event.MirloEvent;